roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 It allows us to configure the site map, the tables required and the forms and views relevant to the app.

+## App Navigation Experience

+The way in which we areas, groups and sub-groups are presented in a model-driven app.

+## Area

+ A part of the [model-driven app navigation experience](../../maker/model-driven-apps/app-navigation.md).
+Apps can have multiple groups and groups can have multiple sub-areas.
+The sub-area contains the tables relevant to the application.
+For apps with more than one area, a switch control is displayed in the lower left navigation pane.

 ## Business Process Flow

 Logic built into a given table to ensure that users complete records by updating fields in the correct order.
 Authored initially using the Power Automate Experience.